saimj7/Machine-Learning-Algorithms/Face Recognition with Logistic Regression/README.md

 ---

 ## Simple Theory
-- In general, LR performs classification using a sigmoid function (refer/run ```plots.py```).
+- In general, LR performs classification using a sigmoid function (refer or run ```python plots.py```).
 It extracts the feature vectors from an image and multiplies them with a weight vector (w) prior to passing into the sigmoid function for classification.
 - You might ask how do we compute the weights?
 Our goal is to find the values of 'w' that make our classifier as accurate as possible; so we will need to apply gradient ascent/descent.
 - Gradient is the error on the training data w.r.t the feature vectors.
 Based on this error, we update the 'w' with a factor called learning rate.

 > We do this 'n' times in a loop or until convergence.
 In other words, at each subsequent loop, our algorithm moves closer and closer to the optimal 'w' values.

 ---

+## Inference:

+- To train and test: ```python run.py```.
+Results:

 ```
                    precision    recall  f1-score   support